Roll Forming Blog

 Formability: Most stainless steel can be formed similarly to carbon steel, but consider its hardening properties and high springback when making your design.
 Stainless steel typically falls into one of three major classes:

-• Austenitic stainless steels are ductile, but work hardening limits forming.
-The most commonly used alloys of this group are 304 and 316.
+• Austenitic: stainless steels are ductile but work hardening limits forming.
+The most commonly used alloys in this group are 304 and 316.

-• Ferritic.
-Some 400 series types have limited ductility and, therefore, restricted formability.
-Some alloys work harden quickly, and it’s tough to weld them.
+• Ferritic: Some 400 series types have limited ductility and restricted formability.
+Some alloys harden quickly, making welding them tough.

-Strength: The strength and corrosion resistance of stainless steel often make it the material of choice in guns, engines, and other transportation equipment.
+Strength: Stain steel's strength and corrosion resistance often make it the material of choice in guns, engines, and other transportation equipment.

-Cost: More expensive than carbon steel and aluminum, stainless reaches up to 80% of your total price.
-Unfortunately, the extra power your vendor must use to form stainless steel increases your labor costs.
-Roll forming stainless steel is still cheaper than luxury metals.
-Ferritic 400 metals are cheaper than 300s.
+Cost: More expensive than carbon steel and aluminum, stainless steel can account for up to 80% of your total price.
+Unfortunately, the extra power your vendor must use to form stainless steel increases labor costs.
+Roll-forming stainless steel is still cheaper than luxury metals, and ferritic 400 metals are more affordable than 300s.

 Outdoor use: Stainless steel is desirable for outdoor commercial and industrial purposes.
 Why?
 See the next paragraph.

-Other: Stainless steel is hygienic since it’s resistant to abrasion and easy to clean -- perfect for hospitals and labs where sterility is crucial.
+Other: Stainless steel is hygienic, resistant to abrasion, and easy to clean, perfect for hospitals and labs where sterility is necessary.

 Roll Forming Aluminum